sdelahaies/ai-weather-forecast/README.md

 2. **Install Dependencies & Run Simulations**

-Go to the `gencast` and `panguweather` folders to install required packges and run the simulations.
+Go to the `gencast` and `panguweather` folders to install required packges, run the simulations and produce the fields maps.

-3. **Produce maps and run the React app**
+3. **Install and run the React app**

 ```bash
 cd viz-weather-forecast